 Meet The TeamAs this project concluded in 2019, please be aware that some of the below information may be out of date or colleagues have moved on from their roles which they were in at the time of writing.

 Jane McNeilProject Lead

-Jane is the Director of Academic Development at NTU and is ultimately responsible for the delivery and success of this project.
-She led the first institutional, multi-disciplinary SCALE-UP project in the UK, at NTU in 2013.
+Jane is the Pro Vice-Chancellor Education at NTU and was ultimately responsible for the delivery and success of this project.
+Jane led the first institutional, multi-disciplinary SCALE-UP project in the UK, at NTU in 2013.
 Her perspective on higher education has been shaped by her experience as a lecturer, as a practice innovator, and as a policy developer.
-She was an early adopter of online learning as a history lecturer in the 1990s.
+Jane was an early adopter of online learning as a history lecturer in the 1990s.

 Her current interests include innovating and disruptive pedagogies, with a focus on how to engage and support colleagues in developing their teaching practices.
 She is also interested in learning spaces, and the wider use of technology to enhance student experiences and outcomes.